cannonfodder1/nebulous-community-highlander/ModFolder_CH/README.txt

 ### Update Instructions

 1. Make sure Steam's downloaded the new update.
 You can force the download by starting up Nebulous.
 2. Grab the new `CommunityHighlander.dll` file from the workshop folder.
+You can right-click -> Properties -> Details if you want to check its version number.
 3. Copy-paste it into your `Nebulous/BepInEx/plugins` folder.
 All done!
+The highlander version number on the main menu should be updated.